 I believe in a rapture of believers before the seven years of Tribulation for six reasons.

-- First, the church seems to be absent from the narrative of Rev 4-19.
+- First, the church seems to be absent from the narrative of Revelation 4-19.
 The Greek word for church, εκκλεσια, is used nineteen times in Rev 1-3, zero times in Rev 4-19, and one time in Rev 20-22.

 - Second, the rapture appears to be the first of two events of Christ’s second coming.
 Christ comes first for his church to escort her to the Father (John 14:3; 1 Thess 4:16).
 Later, after the seven years of Tribulation Christ comes with his saints from heaven to reign on earth (Zech 14:4-5; 1 Thess 3:13).